Israel-Iran conflict set to dominate as world leaders gather for G7

 “They added that this summit comes at a vitally important moment for the world, and that G7 partners must find a way forward through diplomacy.“

-Iran launched a new wave of missile attacks on Monday, killing three and wounding dozens more.
+Iran launched a new wave of missile attacks on Monday, killing at least four and wounding dozens more.

 Emergency services reported projectiles and shrapnel in Israel’s north and central regions, including Tel Aviv, which was rocked before dawn as Israel intercepted Iranian missiles.